Triangulated categories of mixed motives: Comparison theorems

 \begin{cor} For any object $M$ in the heart of the homotopy $t$-structure, $M_+$ is a Beilinson motive. \end{cor}

 \begin{proof} The object $M$ is an $H_0(\QQ)$-module, so that $M_+$ is an $H_0(\QQ_+)$-module.
-By virtue of proposition \ref{QplusHB}, $M_+$ is then a module over $H_0(\HB)$, so that, by lemma \ref{Motcohleqzero}, $M_+$ is naturally endowed with an action of $\HB$. \end{proof}
+By virtue of Proposition \ref{QplusHB}, $M_+$ is then a module over $H_0(\HB)$, so that, by Lemma \ref{Motcohleqzero}, $M_+$ is naturally endowed with an action of $\HB$. \end{proof}

-\begin{rem} Until now, we didn't really use the fact we are in a $\QQ$-linear context (replacing $\HB$ by Voevodsky's motivic spectrum, we just needed $2$ to be invertible in the preceding corollary).
-However, the following result really uses $\QQ$-linearity (because, in the proof, we see $\DMB(S)\simeq\DM(S)$ as a full subcategory of $\DMt(S)$). \end{rem}
+\begin{rem} Until now, we did not really use the fact we are in a $\QQ$-linear context (replacing $\HB$ by Voevodsky's motivic spectrum, we just needed $2$ to be invertible in the preceding corollary).
+However, the following result really uses $\QQ$-linearity (because, in the proof, we see $\DMB(S)$ as a full subcategory of $\DMtx S$; see Proposition \ref{beilinsoncmf}). \end{rem}

-\begin{thm}[Morel] For any noetherian scheme of finite dimension $S$, the map $\QQ_+\To \HB$ is an isomorphism in $\DMt(S)$.
-As a consequence, we have a canonical equivalence of categories
+\begin{thm} For any noetherian scheme of finite dimension $S$, the map $\QQ_+\To \HB$ is an isomorphism in $\DMtx S$.
+As a consequence, we have a canonical equivalence of triangulated monoidal categories